George J. Mitchell Peace Scholarship to Ireland

 - Have demonstrated leadership skills and a commitment to community service.

-- Be a full-time, matriculated, undergraduate student at the University of Maine, University of Maine at Machias, or University of Maine at Farmington.
+- Be a full-time, matriculated, undergraduate student at the University of Maine or University of Maine at Machias.

-- Have successfully completed 24 credits in residence at a UMS institution by the application deadline.
+- Have successfully completed 24 credits in residence by the application deadline.
 AP, early college and transfer credits are not considered.

 - Have a cumulative grade point average of 3.0 or higher.